thykes/uiGradients/README.md

 </p>

 <p align="center">
-uiGradients is a community contributed collection of beautifull multi-color gradients
+uiGradients is a community contributed collection of beautiful multi-color gradients
 </p>

 ---